Trigger Finger TreatmentBook Appointment

 Trigger Finger Treatments

-Anti-inflammatory medications and splints can help at early stages of the symptoms.
+In adults, anti-inflammatory medications and splints can help at early stages of the symptoms.

 Risks of steroid injection include infection, failure to resolve the symptoms (30%), fat necrosis (the fat under the skin can disappear permanently), skin depigmentation (skin can become permanently white around the site of injection), poor diabetic control for up to 2 weeks.